systers/vms/docs/Installation Guide.md

     python manage.py migrate
     python manage.py cities_light

+if ImportError: No module named cities_light ,this means cities_light has not installed properly.
+For this perform the following steps:

+    pip uninstall django-cities-light
+    pip install django-cities-light==3.2.0
+    pip install -r requirements.txt

 This might take a bit of time.
 You might get a message saying 'No handlers could be found for logger cities_light'.
 This is because a logging module hasn't been configured separately.